mshanghai570/Aisumasen/README.md

 # Aisumasen
-A feature-rich Reddit iOS app
+A feature-rich Reddit app for iOS